PionixPublic/dev-hardware-yocto/README.md

+# Pionix Dev Hardware Yocto

+This repository contains the Yocto configuration to build images for Pionix development hardware like Belaybox and MicroMegawattCharger which is based on YAK.

+> [!IMPORTANT]
+> Do not treat this as an example of a production grade Yocto setup for EVerest based chargers.
+> Refer to our PhyVERSO Yocto setup for that use case.

-# How to use Belaybox and build an Yocto image
+## How to use Belaybox / MicroMegawattCharger and build an Yocto image

-## Step 1: Clone this repository
+### Step 1: Clone this repository
 Create a folder (e.g. pionix) where everything will be placed.

 ```